 - Google AdSense serves ads on creators’ videos.
 To increase the likelihood of viewers watching those ads, Google AdSense uses personalized targeting to match relevant ads with viewers' interests.

 - YouTube’s hardworking creators get paid.

 Google AdSense and the YouTube journey are complex, so of course, there are fine-print details to understand.
-Most importantly, YouTube's ad revenue is shared between the platform and its creators.
-Channels in the YPP earn 55% of the revenue while YouTube takes the remaining 45%.
+The most important aspect is how revenue is calculated.
+When you join the YPP, you won't earn all of the money that comes from ads; creators earn 55% of the revenue while YouTube takes the remaining 45%.

-That’s the high-level summary of how the ecosystem works.
-But to learn more, just keep reading.
+That’s the high-level summary.
+But to learn more about how Google AdSense works on YouTube, just keep reading.

 What Kind of Ads Are Shown on YouTube Videos?

 There are several ad formats on YouTube.
 When you monetize a video, you may see any of the following ad types on your content: